hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/chrome/_examples/driver.md

 **Variables:**

-*   `MODE = 'dev'`: A global variable likely used for configuration purposes.
+*   ``: A global variable likely used for configuration purposes.

 **Potential Errors/Improvements:**